DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 *Inventing Media*.
 Manuscript in Preparation

 ### Peer-Reviewed Articles
-"Building, Coding, Typing," accepted at *Computational Culture* (in revision for publication).
+"Building, Coding, Typing," accepted at *Computational Culture* (Forthcoming April 2021).

 “Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture* 42.3 (Fall 2020): 100–128.